Development through cooperation

 HIGH AND CONSTANT TURNOVER

 Elforsk’s economic results continue to develop satisfactorily.
 Invoicing has increased from just over SEK 70 million in 1994 to SEK 150 million in 2013, with a substantial increase in the last few years.
 With the right approach, and soundly based projects and programmes, it can clearly be seen that cooperation is developing even in business areas subject to competition.

 SEK 281 MILLION OF R&D PROGRAMMES IN 2013

 Shared financing of R&D projects thus makes it possible for the individual companies making up Elforsk’s ownership group to participate in extensive programmes with a substantial return on

 nvestment.
-The diagram left shows the proposed gross inputs (SEK million) per programme area for 2012.
+The diagram left shows the proposed gross inputs (SEK million) per programme area for 2013.
 In total, the programme would involve contributions of over SEK 102 million from Elforsk’s owners.
 The diagram also shows the total costs for the projects in which Elforsk is involved, including financing from other companies, public R&D funding sources, etc. – amounting to about SEK 281 million in total; in other words, more than doubling the owner group companies’ inputs.
-It should be pointed out that the R&D projects that are ultimately run during the year will differ in some respects from the proposed gross programme due to changes in external circumstances, economic conditions, acceptance of tenders, etc. The following pages describe current and planned activities in Elforsk’s six programme areas.
-We hope that you find them interesting.
+It should be pointed out that the R&D projects that are ultimately run during the year will differ in some respects from the proposed gross programme due to changes in external circumstances, economic conditions, acceptance of tenders, etc.

 Magnus Olofsson, Managing Director